AKovacs555/IQtestWithPoliticalPreference/README.md

   - `RETRY_POINT_COST` – points required for an extra attempt.
   - `VITE_API_BASE` – base URL of the backend API for the React app.
     This should point to the Render deployment, e.g.
-    `https://iqtestandpoliticalpreference.onrender.com`.
+    `https://iqandpoliticalpreference.onrender.com`.
 Be sure to redeploy
     the frontend after changing environment variables.
   - `VITE_STRIPE_PUBLISHABLE_KEY` – public Stripe key used by the frontend.

+When running the project locally, copy `.env.example` to `.env` and fill in the required keys before starting the backend or frontend.

 ## 環境設定